thosgood/this-weeks-finds/markdown/151-200/week187.md

 instead of just equations between their numbers of elements.
 This gives useful extra information.

-The stuff I\'m talking about now is a great example.
-Since the q-polynomial counts the number of maximal flags, it\'s really a decategorification of the variety consisting of all maximal flags.
+The stuff I'm talking about now is a great example.
+Since the q-polynomial counts the number of maximal flags, it's really a decategorification of the variety consisting of all maximal flags.
 But what this means is that the maximal flag variety is a categorification of the q-polynomial.
 Using this way of thinking, all sorts of identities